ietf-wg-cellar/ebml-specification/specification.markdown

 element. maxver **MUST** be greater than or equal to minver.

 The maxver attribute is **OPTIONAL**.
-If the maxver attribute is not present then the EBML Element has a maximum version equal to the value stored in the version attribute of `<EBMLSchema>`.
+If the maxver attribute is not present, then the EBML Element has a maximum version equal to the value stored in the version attribute of `<EBMLSchema>`.

 ### \<documentation> Element